 Priority will be given to clients with no or limited English.

-Clients must first attend our office at City West Lotteries House during our usual opening hours to be booked in for appointments at the Outreach Support Service.
+Clients must first attend our office on Hay Street during our usual opening hours to be booked in for appointments at the Outreach Support Service.